nicklockwood/AsyncImageView/README.md

 The style that will be used for the UIActivityIndicator (if enabled).
 Note that this value should bet set *before* setting the imageURL.
 Setting this value when loading is already in progress will cause the spinner to  disappear.

-    @property (nonatomic, assign) BOOL crossfadeImages;

-If YES, the image will crossfade in once it loads instead of appearing suddenly.
-Defaults to YES.

     @property (nonatomic, assign) NSTimeInterval crossfadeDuration;

 The crossfade animation duration, in seconds.
+If value is greater than 0, the image will crossfade in once it loads instead of appearing suddenly.
 Defaults to 0.4.

 AsyncImageLoader notifications